aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-formatting/number-settings/format-number-to-special/_index.md

 ### Step 1: Add Aspose.Cells to Your Project

 First, ensure you have Aspose.Cells for Python via .NET installed in your project.
-You can easily use Aspose.Cells for Python via .NET from pypi with the following command.
+You can easily use Aspose.Cells for Python via .NET from PyPI with the following command.

 ```powershell
 $ pip install aspose-cells-python